ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ![PixelSearch WinAPI Functions](winapi-pixel-search.png)

 `StretchBlt` function performs copying a bitmap from desktop's DC to the compatible DC, which is created in memory.
-You can verify this assumption easly.
+You can verify this assumption easily.
 Compare input parameters and  returning values of the `GetDC`, [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183489%28v=vs.85%29.aspx) and `StretchBlt` functions.
 The result of `GetDC` function is used to create a compatible DC with [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183488%28v=vs.85%29.aspx) function.
 Then the `StretchBlt` function is used for copying.

 Next step of the `PixelSearch` function is a call of [`GetDIBits`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144879%28v=vs.85%29.aspx) function.
 This function performs a conversion of pixels from DDB format to the [**Device Independent Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx) (DIB).